Hackers News Hackers News

 How Source Maps Cause Leaks

-Organizations integrating Claude Code into their development workflows should monitor Anthropic’s official security advisories.
-Developers are urged to review the official npm registry for patched releases and avoid third-party mirrors of the leaked source.
+• Organizations integrating Claude Code into their development workflows should closely monitor Anthropic’s official security advisories for updates.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.